 The examples below are provided to illustrate the range of projects that may be appropriate for the grant program, as well as to provide ideas to potential applicants.
-However, proposed projects are not constrained by the examples below.
+The project types range from initial vulnerability assessment and broad planning efforts to project-level planning needs, for instance through local studies on natural hazards to inform a future project.
+Proposed projects are not constrained by the examples below.